 The Victoria region has an excellent public transit system that will take you throughout the area.
 Buses run frequently and are a great way to venture out of the downtown core and into the surrounding areas and suburbs.
 BC Transit’s accessible buses carry wheelchairs, scooters and bicycles.
 Strap your bike on the front of a bus and head out to the country to cycle!

-In September, weather in Halifax tends to be fairly mild, with average temperatures ranging from 12°C to 20°C. However, weather in Halifax can sometimes be unpredictable, and we recommend that you check the weather forecast prior to attending the conference.
+In October, weather in Victoria tends to be fairly mild, with average temperatures ranging from 10°C to 20°C. Frequent light rain can be expected and weather in Victoria can sometimes be unpredictable, so we recommend that you bring an umbrella, waterproof jacket, and appropriate outdoor shoes.